yzhaoo/qtcipy/README.md

 # Installation

-You need to have Julia installed in your computer, and the libraries QuanticsTCI, QuanticsGrids, TensorCrossInterpolation, and PyCall that can be installed with using Pkg; Pkg.add("QuanticsTCI") ; Pkg.add("PyCall") ; Pkg.add("TensorCrossInterpolation") ; Pkg.add("QuanticsGrids")
+You need to have Julia installed in your computer.

-Your Python distribution need to have Julia installed, that can be done with pip install julia
+Afterwards, execute "python install.py" in the current directory

 Julia needs to be in your PATH, as the code will use the output of "which julia"